mhmirza/DataViz/finalproject2.md

 ### User Research Protocol

 The user research protocol that I have used here has been adapted from the one used in class.
-It has been split into three sections: _what I wish to test_ identifies my intention to capture a specific evaluation metric, _what I expect to achieve_ highlights the purpose of gauging this metric, and _what I will ask_ includes my interview script that could help me achieve the overall objective of this research.
+It has been split into three sections: _what I wish to test_ identifies my intention to capture a specific evaluation metric, _what I expect to achieve_ highlights the purpose of gauging this metric, and _what I will ask_ includes my interview script that could help me understand the audience's perspective regarding the flow of the story, clarity of textual and graphical content and the strength of the narrative.

    What I wish to test   |                What I expect to achieve                 |                What I will ask
   ------------ | ------------- | -------------